neffrw/pyGrappolo/README.md

     1. `grappolo.grappolo(args_dict)` (see test.py example)

 ## Troubleshooting
 - If your build is failing on MacOS due to an `ld: unsupported tapi file type '!tapi-tbd' in yaml file` error within conda, your conda-supplied `ld` may be outdated compared to the system `ld`.
+You may follow one of two solutions: (retrieved from [Seth Johnson's answer](https://stackoverflow.com/a/74629760))
-    - Please either run outside of the conda environment, or append the system's `ld` to the PATH environment variable after activating your conda environment with `export PATH=${PATH}:<path/to/system/ld>`.
+    1. Please either run outside of the conda environment, or
+    1. Append the system's `ld` to the PATH environment variable after activating your conda environment with `export PATH=${PATH}:<path/to/system/ld>`.
-    - _Hint: the system's `ld` location can be found by executing `which ld` outside of the conda environment._
+        1. _Hint: the system's `ld` location can be found by executing `which ld` outside of the conda environment._